 Say goodbye to blister & hot spots with all-weather performance socks for hiking in all conditions.

 They’re soft, fitted & extremely comfortable on the trail.

-The right brand will also offer a lifetime guarantee against holes, making hiking socks a good investment in a hiker’s packing list.
+The right brand will also offer a lifetime guarantee against holes, making hiking socks a good investment in a hiking gear list.

 If you’re only doing light hiking, hiking sandals are a great alternative.

 They provide excellent traction on land & can also be worn in the water.

 Hiking sandals are also faster to dry & easier to clean off mud & dirt.